 Providing tailored user experiences

 Developers must remember that the user experience must be consistent for all window sizes and use various widgets and layouts.
 You can use BottomNavigationView during Android development as the top-level navigation when there is proper vertical space.
-Remember that when the window size is lesser, the top-level navigation is implemented using a DrawerLayout.
+Remember that when the window size is lesser, you can implement the top-level navigation using a DrawerLayout.

 The toolbar can hide or show action menu items for the space available.
 The RecyclerView.LayoutManager can change the span count and leverage the window size.
 Developers can increase the amount of detail shown for custom views as there is more space.